The best Sunday lunches in central London

 Don’t miss: The unusual sides, such as grilled corn and grits, add a new dimension to roasted meats.

 The best Sunday lunches in west London

-West London’s Cow is known for putting the ‘gastro’ in gastropub, and blazing an early trail for high-quality pub dining in London.
-These days, the menu is a mixture of Continental and British Isles styles, with a proper sit-down roast served in the upstairs dining room on Sundays.
-Said roast is a no-choice affair – but when the choice is usually a beautifully cooked forerib of beef with Yorkshire pudding, roasties, carrots and horseradish cream (£19), no one’s complaining.
+West London’s The Cow is known for putting the ‘gastro’ in gastropub, and blazing the trail for high-quality pub dining in London.
+These days, the menu is a mix of Continental and British Isles styles, with a proper sit-down roast served in the upstairs dining room on Sundays.
+Said roast is a no-choice affair, but when the only option is usually a beautifully cooked forerib of beef with Yorkshire pudding, roasties, carrots and horseradish cream, no one’s complaining.

-Don’t miss: A seat by the roaring open fire.
-Or a round of oysters in season.
+Don’t miss Get a seat by the roaring open fire.
+Or a round of oysters when in season.

 This riverside gastropub doesn’t just rely on its location for custom.
 On Sundays, the kitchen goes out of its way to keep up with demand for its roasts, with fresh joints cooked from scratch several times throughout service to ensure your cut is juicy regardless of when you order.
-Whether you opt for rump of beef (£15.75); lemon and thyme chicken (£14.50); or pork belly with apple sauce (£14.75); your plate will come piled high with roasties, Yorkshire pudding and seasonal veg, and doused in red-wine gravy.
+Whether you opt for rump of beef (£17), Suffolk farm chicken with chipolatas (£15.50) or pork belly with apple sauce (£16) your plate will come piled high with roasties, Yorkshire pudding and seasonal veg, and doused in red-wine gravy.